everboom/FriducationWorkshop/Documentation/Exercises/exercise1.md

 2. Under the Pipelines section, find the 'Agent Pools' page and navigate there.
 3. Navigate to the 'Default' Agent pool.
 4. Navigate to the 'Agents' tab.
-5. When the agent is up and running, it will look like this:
+5. The teacher will have started the setup of the build agent in the meantime.
+When this process is complete and the agent is up and running, the page will look like this:
    ![Agent Ready](img/AgentReady.png)

 We must now configure our pipeline to make use of the new agent.